 She has now been signed to Neckarsulm for the next two years – and has the firm target to develop personally and to advance with the team during this time.
 However she hasn't made any long-term plans. «I'll keep on playing handball as long as I'm physically fit and enjoying myself,» she says.
 Nevertheless, she is well aware that an injury could end her professional career overnight. «As long as I have a contract, I’m covered, but of course only for the next two years.» That makes it all the more important for Chantal Wick to complete her studies in communications and political science and write her master's thesis by the end of the year – «even if it's bound to be exhausting.»

 Weighing up opportunities and risks carefully

 As in handball, it is important for Chantal Wick to weigh up opportunities and risks for her future and to act accordingly.
 She sees her good education as a way to prepare for a second career after her active time as an athlete.
-Until the summer, she worked for Zurich Switzerland as a marketing specialist, where she was in charge of the Vita Joint Foundations – «I really enjoyed my time there and I can very well imagine working for Zurich again.» On the other hand, she doesn't believe that she will have a full-time handball career for the rest of her life. «I could imagine being a coach in a junior team later, but as a hobby, not as a full-time job.»
+Until the summer, she worked for Zurich Switzerland as a marketing specialist, where she was in charge of the Vita Collective Foundations – «I really enjoyed my time there and I can very well imagine working for Zurich again.» On the other hand, she doesn't believe that she will have a full-time handball career for the rest of her life. «I could imagine being a coach in a junior team later, but as a hobby, not as a full-time job.»

 Thinking about the future, today